zerotier/ZeroTierOne/README.md

-ZeroTier One - A Planetary Ethernet Switch
+ZeroTier - A Planetary Ethernet Switch
 ======

 ZeroTier is a software-based managed Ethernet switch for planet Earth.

 It erases the LAN/WAN distinction and makes VPNs, tunnels, proxies, and other kludges arising from the inflexible nature of physical networks obsolete.
-Just create networks and add things to them and forget about wiring.
-Addresses are authenticated and everything is encrypted end-to-end and traffic takes the most direct (peer to peer) path it can find, including skipping the Internet and using local LANs if possible.
+Everything is encrypted end-to-end and traffic takes the most direct (peer to peer) path available.

-ZeroTier One provides ZeroTier network connectivity to devices running Windows, Mac, Linux, iOS, Android, and FreeBSD, and makes joining virtual networks as easy as joining IRC or Slack channels.
+This repository contains ZeroTier One, a service that provides ZeroTier network connectivity to devices running Windows, Mac, Linux, iOS, Android, and FreeBSD and makes joining virtual networks as easy as joining IRC or Slack channels.
+It also contains the OS-independent core ZeroTier protocol implementation in [node/](node/).

 Visit [ZeroTier's site](https://www.zerotier.com/) for more information and [pre-built binary packages](https://www.zerotier.com/download.shtml).
-Apps for Android and iOS are available for free in the Google Plan and Apple app stores.
+Apps for Android and iOS are available for free in the Google Play and Apple app stores.

 ### Getting Started